nersent/qpace/examples/pine/README.md

 4. Check (optional)

 This step is optional, but it is recommended before building.
-It performs semantic, syntax, and type checks on your Pine code.
+It performs fast semantic, syntax, and type checks on your Pine code.

 ```bash
 qpc check